 A Spruce Peak Wedding: The Day

-As you’ll notice while scrolling, Jenn thought of EVERYTHING winter-inspired for their day: shawls for the ladies, matching wedding attire for her pups Frankie and Lexie, custom signs, welcome bags with SO MANY adorable Vermont-made gifts and snacks, a DOGGIE BAG favor table with local treats for anyone in attendance with a doggo, blankets for their guests during the chilly outdoor ceremony, a handcrafted photobooth, fun light up wands with glasses for dancing, and even one of Vermont’s signature desserts: Ben and Jerry’s!
-Oh yeah – AND A LATE NIGHT S’MORES BAR – ummmm, YUM.
-If Jenn ever gets into winter wedding planning for Spruce Peak, sign me up.
+As you’ll notice while reading, Jenn thought of nearly everything winter-inspired for their day: shawls for the ladies, matching wedding attire for her dogs Frankie and Lexie, custom signs, welcome bags filled with adorable Vermont-made gifts and snacks, a “doggy bag” favor table with local treats for anyone in attendance with a pet, blankets for their guests during the chilly outdoor ceremony, a handcrafted photobooth, fun dancing accessories, and even one of Vermont’s signature desserts: Ben and Jerry’s.
+Last, s’mores for a sweet finish to their day.

 For the ceremony, cozy lanterns lined the aisle that led to a stunning wicker arbor.
 Pinecones and greenery hung from the guests’ chairs.
 When Jenn emerged, she was adorned in a stunning fur over her wedding gown.
 It was winter wedding magic.
 Oh, and is there any way to beat the chill than to toast to your marriage mid-ceremony with a handpicked liquor?
 I think not.